 You have been stuffing your feelings for so long because you are afraid of standing up to mom.
 Yet, the anger and resentment have built up to a point you know you need to say something.
 You’re thinking about calling her out.
-So, you finally get up the courage to speak your truth and it hits you like ton of bricks- this is going to hurt mom.
+So, you finally get up the courage to speak your truth, and it hits you like ton of bricks- this is going to hurt mom.
 You feel guilty for calling mom out.

 What’s more, she will probably become defensive and even deny she has done anything to hurt you.
-Mom can seem downright evil some days and then you get a glimpse of the insecurity she feels right beneath the surface and she seems so fragile.
+Mom can seem downright evil some days, and then you get a glimpse of the insecurity she feels right beneath the surface, and she seems so fragile.
 This keeps you stuck.
-You can’t help but think, your compassionate nature is working against you.
+You can’t help but think, that your compassionate nature is working against you.
 The good daughter of the difficult mother wants very much to feel love from her mother.
 She feels compassion for mom and doesn’t want to hurt her.
 This is a tricky combination.

 Calling mom out is done with a heavy heart.

 This is Katherine Fabrizio, with help for the good daughter suffering from the Good Daughter Syndrome.

 One very complicated aspect of doing this kind of work and setting boundaries, finding your voice, and claiming your life is that you know what you have to say is going to be, on some level, hurtful to someone who you also love.

 Even if you’re mad at her, you’re just so frustrated and could strangle her, you know that what you’re saying is going to be deeply unsettling on some level.